tomwhartung/seeourminds.com-bootstrap/doc/gallery_text-1-general.md

   - Explain the Dominant function - on image page
   - Explain the Auxiliary function - on image page
 - Have a long story for each image
-  - Story intro text acts as another teaser
-  - Actually, it functions a bit differently, because it can include html...
+  - Story intro text acts as another teaser, but in reality it functions a bit differently...

-Having buttons allows me to use Google Analytics to learn which fields visitors are actually looking at.
+Having text concealed behind buttons allows me to use Google Analytics to learn which fields visitors are actually looking at.

 # All Fields Are Optional

 All fields are optional, but an image without at least a title is pretty meaningless.

 - In general, the more information we can offer about an image the better.

-The fact that the visitor must click a button to see the information means they want to learn more.
+- The fact that the visitor must click a button to see the information means they want to learn more.
-This does not mean it's ok to go on and on and on and on....
+  - This does **not** mean it's ok to go on and on and on and on.

+Moreover, the content of all fields should be specific and consistent across all images.

 # All Text Fields Are Important